 If you're following your strategy (and be honest with yourself...are you really?) and are still getting in a bit too early, have a brainstorming session on what you could do differently.

 For example, if the price is trending higher and starts to pull back, I wait for that pullback to pause before I even consider getting in.
 Once the price starts to move sideways (during the pullback) I watch for little clues that the price is starting to go higher again.
 If the sideways movement (consolidation) lasts for several bars then I watch for the price to move above the high for the consolidation to trigger my trade.
 If the price is wiggling around during the pullback I watch for slightly higher highs and higher lows in those tiny price moves (within the pullback).

 These micro-movements give evidence that the buying pressure could be building again.
 If the price has a tendency to move in the opposite direction right before it moves in the direction I expect, I wait for that "fake out" move to occur and then act.
 Until I have multiple pieces of evidence that indicate NOW is the time to get in, I don't trade.

 You don't need to catch every big price move to make a profit.
 Be patient; the market often takes longer to move than we anticipate.
 If we miss a move we miss it.
 By waiting for the valid setup and trade trigger you'll start catching more of those price moves you're anticipating, and not wasting your money on impatient losing trades.

 Final Word on Trading Patience

 If your timing seems off, wait for your setup to form and to "trigger."
-If you're still getting into trades too early, adjust the parameters of your strategy so you see a few more price bars (tick bars, one-minute bars, or five minute bars, etc.).
-This forces you to be more patience, keeping you out of some of those losing impatient trades, and getting you into more profitable trades.
+If you're still getting into trades too early, adjust the parameters of your strategy so you see a few more price bars (tick bars, one-minute bars, or five-minute bars, etc.).
+This forces you to be more patient, keeping you out of some of those losing impatient trades, and getting you into more profitable trades.
 As a bonus, you'll have less stress and frustration in your trading.